blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/MagnusMagnuson-ShrineOfDio/README.md

 ## Features
 - Each Stage spawns with a Shrine of Dio
-- Resurrect fallen teammates on use
+- Resurrect random fallen teammates on use
-	- Player is chosen randomly
 - Choose via config whether you want to resurrect using gold or an offering of Dio's Best Friend
 	- The gold cost can be adjusted in the config as well
 	- The cost scales with difficulty (like everything else), but not with repeated usages